 In 1996, the Board of Supervisors formally adopted a CEO model of organization by County Ordinance and filled the position.
 The CEO submitted a report to the Board that focused on internal restructuring and was adopted in June.

 In 1992/1993, the Housing Department was added to EMA.

 In 1991, the Agricultural Commissioner was adopted to EMA.

-In 1976, General Services Agency (GSA) was formed by a split of Public Facilities from EMA.
+In 1976, GSA was formed by a split of Public Facilities from EMA.

-In 1968, the Board of Supervisors established the County Administrative Office and appointed its first County Administrative Officers (CAO).
-In the 1960’s and 1970’s, Orange County experienced rapid growth, transforming rural and agricultural areas into new housing developments and communities such as Irvine, Lake Forest, Mission Viejo, and Laguna Niguel.
+In 1968, the Board of Supervisors established the County Administrative Office and appointed its first CAO.
+In the 1960s and 1970s, Orange County experienced rapid growth, transforming rural and agricultural areas into new housing developments and communities such as Irvine, Lake Forest, Mission Viejo, and Laguna Niguel.
 The population soon surpassed one million people and became its own metropolitan region.